top of page

 There are about 2200 orchestras across the US and only about 3% have women as permanent conductors or musical directors.
 Here is my research and recent blog about this topic.
 (Above pictured is a guest conductor with pianist Beatrice Rana.)

-Today my partner and I will mail the below letter to the President of the San Francisco Symphony asking that Maestra Marin Alsop - or one of a number of existing overly-qualified women (consider Jessica Bejarano, founder and conductor of the SF Philharmonic Orchestra) - be invited to permanently fill the vacant spot in our local musical directorship.
+Today my partner and I will mail the below letter to the President of the San Francisco Symphony asking that Maestra Marin Alsop - or one of a number of existing overly-qualified women - be invited to permanently fill the vacant spot in our local musical directorship.

 Would you consider doing the same - right now?
 If you don't live in the Bay Area, would you take a few minutes to contact the President of the symphony in your city or town?